reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 - Have clear reporting guidelines.
 - Use independent party reporting.
 - Walk the talk:  take violations seriously.
+- Be **transparent** about procedures with your membership and the community

 Resources:
 NumFOCUS [Code of Conduct](https://numfocus.org/code-of-conduct) is licensed under a [Creative Commons Attribution 3.0 Unported License.](https://creativecommons.org/licenses/by/3.0/)